-The Company completed its IFRS diagnostic plan and is currently preparing its IFRS conversion plan which will outline the steps required to complete the transition to IFRS.
+The Company completed its IFRS conversion plan and is currently following the conversion plan to complete the transition to IFRS.
 As part of its transition process, the Company will continue to invest in training and resources to ensure a timely conversion.